CEI-lab/ece3400-2017/docs/schedule.md

 * Oct 30th, Mon: Algorithms
 * Nov 1st, Wed: Algorithms
 * Nov 3rd, Fri: Mandatory team meeting, remember to upload your meeting notes to the website.
-* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 3.

 Week 12:
-* *Work on milestone 4*
+* *Work on milestone 3 and 4*
 * Nov 6th, Mon: Evaluating IPS
 * Nov 8th, Wed: Debugging IPS
 * Nov 10th, Fri: Mandatory team meeting, remember to upload your meeting notes to the website.
+* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 3.
 * Nov 11th, Sat: Deadline @8am: Fill out and send the [team assessment form](./Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor.

 Week 13: